FASTR-Analytics/fastr-slide-builder/core_content/m7_results_communication/m7_3_using_data_for_decision_making.md

 paginate: true
 ---

-# Using Data for Decision-Making
+## 7.3 Using Data for Decision-Making

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
-- Translating analysis into actionable recommendations
+- Translating insights into action
-- Integrating FASTR results into planning processes
-- Supporting evidence-based decision-making
+- Decision-making frameworks
+- Prioritization approaches
-- Monitoring the impact of data-driven decisions
+- Monitoring implementation of decisions

----